 Hi Everyone!
 Guess this is where I tell you my life story in 30 seconds or less.
 Here it goes ...

-My Qualifications: My qualifications to be Hope Lutheran’s secretary ... not sure anyone is ever really qualified for a job but I do have a B.S. in Computer Science and Information Systems from the University of Michigan, I’m really good at math (algebra is my favorite; calculus not so much), and I LOVE spreadsheets!
+My Qualifications: My qualifications ... not sure anyone is ever really qualified for a job but I do have a B.S. in Computer Science and Information Systems from the University of Michigan, I’m really good at math (algebra is my favorite; calculus not so much), and I LOVE spreadsheets!
 I've worked for Lockheed Martin (as a programmer, a systems analyst, and an Engineer in Charge), Complete Business Solutions Inc. (as an Account Manager), Canine College (I WAS the 'Student Services Department'), and now at Hope.
 I've also worked from home for various small businesses.

 Call me at the office or better yet stop in to chat ...
 I’d love to meet you!